softwaremill/sttp/docs/backends/zio.md

 * high-level, "functional" websocket interface, through the `sttp.client.asynchttpclient.zio.ZioWebSocketHandler`
 * low-level interface by wrapping a low-level Java interface, `sttp.client.asynchttpclient.WebSocketHandler`

 See [websockets](../websockets.html) for details on how to use the high-level and low-level interfaces.
+Websockets opened using the `SttpClient.openWebsocket` and `SttpStreamsClient.openWebsocket` (leveraging ZIO environment) always use the high-level interface.